lmanul/whylinuxisbetter/en/window_managers.md

 it if you wish.

-So if you like a simple, efficient and easy-to-use desktop environment, you'll probably like this one:
+So if you like a simple, efficient and easy-to-use desktop environment, you'll probably like GNOME:

 <img src="/img/window_managers_ubuntu.jpg"/>

-If you like a more modern and glossy look, you might want to switch to this one:
+If you like a more modern and glossy look, you might want to switch to KDE:

 <img src="/img/kde.png" />

-Or you could try this one, simple and fast:
+Or you could try this one, the simple and fast LXQT:

 <img src="/img/window_managers_xfce.jpg" />

-Or even this one, if you love to completely customize your desktop
+Or even a lightweight window manager, if you love to completely customize your desktop
 environment:

 <img src="/img/window_managers_wm.jpg" />